smartcontractkit/crec-sdk/README.md

 ### Packages

-The following packages are available in CRELib:
+The following packages are available in CRE Connect SDK:

 - [`client`](./client): The main client package for interacting with CRE Connect.
 - [`events`](./events): Provides functionality for receiving and decoding verifiable events from CRE Connect.